Cecily Bonville, 7th Baroness Harington: Dispute with her son

+Will

+Cecily wrote a letter to Thomas Cromwell from Bedwell, asking him to sent her a bed of cloth of tissue and its counterpoint, and to send her "tents, pavylyons, and hales" to her son Leonard.
+She signed and dated the letter "Cecyl Dorsett" on Lady Day, without adding the year.

-Cecily is recorded as having made her last will on 6 March 1528, signing her name as Cecill Marquess of Dorset, Lady Haryngton and Bonvyll, late wife of Thomas Marquess of Dorset.
+Cecily made her last will on 6 May 1527, giving her name as "Cecill Marquess of Dorset, Lady Haryngton and Bonvyll, late wife of Thomas Marquess of Dorset".

 Death and legacy

 During her lifetime, Cecily expanded Shute Manor from a medieval country house into a grand Tudor residence.
 The late years of her life were spent at Astley Castle in Astley, Warwickshire, the family seat of the Grey family.

 Cecily died during an outbreak of the sweating sickness on 12 May 1529 at Shacklewell in Hackney, London.
 She was buried in the Collegiate Church of St. Mary the Virgin, Astley, Warwickshire, where her effigy (which has been damaged), can be seen alongside those of her distant cousin, Sir Edward Grey, Viscount Lisle (d.
 1492) and his wife Elizabeth, née Talbot (d.
 1487).
 Cecily is on the far left of the group wearing a pedimental head-dress, a high-cut kirtle, cote-hardie, and mantle, at the corners of which are two small dogs.
 She was not quite sixty-nine years old at the time of her death.
 Her second husband had died six years earlier, deeply in debt; these debts, Cecily had been legally obliged to repay.
 In her will, Cecily had expressed her wish to be buried with her first husband, and had made the necessary provisions for the construction of a "goodly tomb".
 She also requested for a thousand masses to be said for her soul "in as convenient haste as may be".

 Cecily Bonville had many notable descendants, including Lady Jane Grey, Lady Catherine Grey, Elizabeth FitzGerald, Countess of Lincoln, Robert Devereux, 2nd Earl of Essex, Elizabeth Vernon and Frances Howard, Countess of Somerset.